Make Money Writing on These Six Websites

 Six Websites I Write for and Make Money Doing It

 First of all, I want to tell you straight out the websites listed here are ones I have actually written for and better than that, have actually been paid money by them.

 Five years ago, as a new stay-at-home mom, I was looking for websites I could write for to earn a little bit of extra income.
 That's how I came across both HubPages and Textbroker and began writing for both sites.

-Here is my list of seven websites for which I am currently writing and making money:
+Here is my list of six websites for which I am currently writing and making money: